 Some software’s claim to be built for nonprofits, but it’s more of a sales pitch than a serious toolkit.
 The best software has features that specifically address nonprofit challenges like tracking grants, budgeting on a granular level, and completing form 990.

 At a certain point, your nonprofit can’t continue to sustain itself using basic tools like Microsoft Excel or QuickBooks.
 But there is also the risk of wasting your IT budget on a software upgrade that causes more problems than it solves.
 Instead of leaving anything up to uncertainty, proceed forward with a partner who understands what today’s nonprofits need from IT.
-Connect with the team at Alta Vista Tech to set up a consultation.
+Connect with the team at Alta Vista Technology to set up a free consultation today!

 New Accounting Software